ganudeep04/CodingAssignment_Bitcoin/README.md

 **Project Description**

-This project includes a build of a convertor tool from Bitcoin to other currencies and vice versa.
+A convertor tool that converts Bitcoin to other currencies and vice versa.

 In order to get the most recent Bitcoin to USD value an API is used